kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-16-manchester-united-are-already-playing-in-a-4-3-3.md

 Is their execution always good?
 No, but they started to become more consistent attacking wise.
 Does their defense have enough quality?
 No, they don’t have enough quality in the center-back position.
 Are they the most entertaining attacking team in the Premier League?
 For me, still no question, yes.

 But all of this comes with a massive disclaimer.
 Bryan Mbeumo and Amad Diallo will be going on international duty to the African Cup of Nations (AFCON) for several weeks.
-A massive loss of epic proportions.
-I don't know how they'll play from today onwards without them.

-My guess is they'll use Patrick Dorgu as the outlet but on the left, instead of Amad Diallo on the right.
-The issue is that they've never tried that without Bryan Mbeumo on the pitch.
-Maybe they'll organize on the diagonal from right to left instead to try to compensate.
-I'm very interested to see what they have planned and how big of a mess it will be.
+My guess is they’ll use Patrick Dorgu as the outlet on the left instead of Amad Diallo on the right, organizing on the diagonal from right to left to compensate.
+The issue is they’ve never tried that without Bryan Mbeumo on the pitch.
+I’m very interested to see what they have planned and how big of a mess it will be.